yuwei-wu/RoboPhD/README.md

 # RoboPhD

-Some records of papers, seminars, and resources during my PhD period.
+A curated collection of papers, seminars, courses, and technical resources for robotic research.

 ## Workshops